sohamsadhu/NotHealthy/README.md

-This repository contains two Java files, besides this one.
+This repository contains three Java files, besides this one.

 The main program NotHealthy.java is a program that displays a producer consumer problem.
 It is a problem, that solves concurrency issues by use of threads.
 The producer is an Agent class that has